 Table 1 reports our baseline estimates, using the census-based measure of access to electricity as the dependent variable and the share of newly enfranchised voters as the main explanatory variable.
-We report results from several specifications, starting with a simple regression (col. 1) and progressively including province-specific shocks (col. 2), geographic controls (col. 3), population and socioeconomic controls at their 1996 levels (col. 4), and the number of nonelectrified households in 1996 (col. 5).11 We then include 1996-2001 differences in population and socioeconomic controls (col. 6).12
+We report results from several specifications, starting with a simple regression (column 1) and progressively including province-specific shocks (column 2), geographic controls (column 3), population and socioeconomic controls at their 1996 levels (column 4), and the number of non-electrified households in 1996 (column 5).
+We then include 1996-2001 differences in population and socioeconomic controls (column 6).
+12

 The coefficient of interest is positive and statistically significant throughout.
-We can safely conclude that the share of newly enfranchised (nonwhite) voters has a positive and statistically significant effect on household electrification rates, as stated in hypothesis 1.
+We can safely conclude that the share of newly enfranchised (non-white) voters has a positive and statistically significant effect on household electrification rates, as stated in Hypothesis 1.
 The magnitude of the coefficients ranges from .19 to .34.
-These represent the effect of an increase in the share of newly enfranchised voters by 1 percentage point.
-The lower bound suggests that one standard deviation in enfranchisement led to an increase in electrification of at least 3.5 percentage points, more than one-third of the sample mean: a substantively large effect.
+These represent the effect of an increase in the share of newly enfranchised voters by one percentage point.
+The lower bound suggests that one standard deviation in enfranchisement led to an increase in electrification of at least 3.5 percentage points, more than one third of the sample mean: a substantively large effect.